jjculber/TXXLog/README.md

 * Deployable on a Raspberry Pi for field operation

 ## TODO List
-- [ ] Add views and forms to be able to complete basic interactions
+- [x] Add views and forms to be able to complete basic interactions for WFD
 - [ ] Cabrillo file export
 - [ ] Add basic websocket support for realtime interaction
 - [ ] Support more generic contest format, not just Winter Field Day